JamesRobertHawk/jamesroberthawk.github.io/HawkEngine.markdown

 ---

-# An engine focussed on distributed design and asynchronous patterns
+# Ground up proprietary engine
 HawkEngine is being designed along side my game project ChaosTheDevil.
 It is designed to offer a flexible system which can scale as a project grows.
 HawkEngine contains interfaces aimed at game development, however the core of the engine can be used for any micro-service style application.